 Image credit: benjamin lee hicks (2019)

-Gailey Road celebrates its 15th anniversary by sharing a trailer of Scene 1 of its next project The Love Booth and Other Stories which will be performed at the Toronto Pride Festival in June 2023.
+Gailey Road celebrates its 15th anniversary by sharing a trailer of Scene 1 of its next project The Love Booth and Six Companion Plays which will be performed at the Toronto Pride Festival in June 2023.

 Where research meets theatre and theatre meets research.